assertdevelopments/promise-poc/README.md

 ## Stream Server

-The following code will create a stream handler.
-It will first read the request body from the input stream.
+The following code will create a stream server.
+When a client connects, it will first read the request body from the input stream.
 When all data is received, it will write the response body to the output stream.

 ``` java
 @WebServlet(name = "ExampleServlet", urlPatterns = "/example")